fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

   Xamarin.Mac, .NET 4.5 (WPF), Windows Phone 8 and Windows Store Apps (WinRT).

 * [Akavache](https://github.com/github/Akavache#akavache-an-asynchronous-key-value-store-for-native-applications) - Akavache is an asynchronous, persistent (i.e. writes to disk) key-value store created for writing desktop and mobile applications in C# and F#.
 Think of it like memcached for desktop apps.
-  At the time of writing it is compatible with .NET 4.0/4.5, Mono 3.0 (including Xamarin.Mac), Silverlight 5, Windows Phone 7.1/8.0, and WinRT (Metro / Modern UI / Windows Store / Whatever Microsoft Is Calling That Tablet'y OS Thing That They Make).
+  At the time of writing, it is compatible with .NET 4.0/4.5, Mono 3.0 (including Xamarin.Mac), Silverlight 5, Windows Phone 7.1/8.0, and WinRT (Metro / Modern UI / Windows Store / Whatever Microsoft Is Calling That Tablet'y OS Thing That They Make).

 * [Splat](https://github.com/xpaulbettsx/splat#splat) – It has cross platform APIs for
   images and colors, with platform-specific extension methods to go back and forth